A Beginner's Guide On How To Invest in ETFs in Singapore

 An ETF, or exchange-traded fund, is an investment that commonly tracks the performance of an underlying index.

 By investing in an ETF, investors can get access to a range of companies within the ETF instead of trying to pick individual companies.
-They are traded on a stock exchange and can be purchase the same way you would for any stock.
+They are traded on a stock exchange and can be purchased the same way you would for any stock.

 What Should I Look Out For When Choosing Which ETF To Invest In?